KNOW BEFORE YOU GO (with students)

 - Determine if any visas are necessary and what types.

-- Register in the Smart Traveler Enrollment Program (STEP) to obtain Travel Alerts and Warnings for your destination.
+- U.S. citizens should register in the U.S. Department of State Smart Traveler Enrollment Program (STEP) to obtain Travel Alerts and Warnings for their destination.

 - Gather passport, anticipated travel information, emergency contact information.
 Identify equipment, data, and materials you might take and if your travel is under a federal contract.

-- Each traveler registers in the University International Travel Registry
+- All faculty/staff traveling together must register in the University Global Travel Registry

-- Determine if any travelers are under 18 years old, if so, notify the International Risk Analyst.
+- Determine if any travelers are under 18 years old, if so, notify Global Travel.

-- Each traveler is registered in U.S. Dept. of State Smart Traveler Enrollment Program
+- Ensure that each traveler is registered in U.S. Dept. of State Smart Traveler Enrollment Program

-- Verify each traveler has a valid passport that remains valid for at least 6 months after the planned return date.
-There are no stamps in passports that may present problems for this trip.
+- Verify each traveler has a valid passport that remains valid for at least 6 months after the planned return date and that there are no stamps in passports that may present problems for this trip.

 - Verify that each traveler has a visa, if needed.

-- Determine if you should have additional insurance coverage.
+- Determine if you should have additional insurance coverage (for pre-existing health conditions, activities not covered by UA insurance)

 - Verify your travel status is approved.

 - Continue to evaluate the safety and security of your destination(s).
-If there are any questions or possible questions, contact the International Risk Analyst immediately.
+If there are any questions or possible questions, contact Global Travel immediately.

 - Verify access to emergency cash without ATM or credit cards.